swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 # 6.0 Data Requirements

-## 6.1 Logical data model
+## 6.1 Logical Data Model

 The diagram below depicts the interactions between major International Bank Transfer System entities.
 The main entities of the system include Ordering Customer, Customer Profile, International Contact Profile, Submitted International Transfer Request, RTA Form, Teller, Account Verification PIN, and SWIFT Alliance.
 The relationships and cardinalities between entities demonstrates the nature of interactions between the various actors or data objects of the system.
 As a note, although SWIFT Alliance is an external third-party system, it has been included as an entity in the diagram as it is a crucial aspect of the international transfer process and interacts with International Bank Transfer System actors and data.

 > ![Entity Relationship Diagram (2)](./images/erd-diagram.jpg)
 > *Entity Relationship Diagram of International Bank Transfer System*

-## 6.2 Data dictionary
+## 6.2 Data Dictionary

-The data dictionary below defines the composition of data structures and their contents as they relate to the project.
+The data dictionary below defines the composition of data structures and their contents as they relate to the International Bank Transfer System.

 | Data Element | Description | Composition or Data Type | Length | Values |
 |---|---|---|---|---|